stephenberry/glaze/docs/options.md

    bool skip_null_members = true;
    // Skip writing out params in an object if the value is null
+   // This applies to nullable types like std::optional, std::shared_ptr, and raw pointers (T*)

    bool prettify = false;
    // Write out prettified JSON